Skip to main content

 • I26.93 Single subsegmental pulmonary embolism without acute cor pulmonale

-• I26.94 Multiple subsegmental pulmonary emboli without acute cor pulmonale
+• I26.94 Multiple subsegmental pulmonary embolism without acute cor pulmonale

 • I48.0 Paroxysmal atrial fibrillation